Russian wooden architecture: The churches' development

 Lazar's Church from the Murom monastery in Kizhi (Karelia).
-Late 15th century (?)
+Dated to the 15th century.
 Probably the oldest monument of Russian wooden architecture.

 The spread of Christianity in Russia brought with it the need to build churches, which could not always be satisfied by stone buildings.
 Ancient wooden church architecture developed under the influence of stone architecture, defense and residential buildings.
 Already in the pre-Mongol period there were various solutions for the volume and construction of churches, such as square log churches and double log churches with a separate square log choir.
 The tripartite Byzantine altars were probably replaced by single apsidal altars soon after the Baptism of Russia.
 Archaeological finds and chronicle sources testify to elaborate octagonal and stepped endings.
 Old Russian wooden architecture adopted elements of stone architecture and reworked them for use in wood.

 The project of a church in the Russian style, 1870s.

 Cell temples are the earliest type, with roots in the Byzantine canon and local traditions such as cultic barns.
 These structures often had no dome and outwardly resembled residential buildings.
 An example is the Church of Rizopopologija from Borodav, built in 1485.
 The Church of Lazarus from the Murom Monastery is considered older, if its dating to the end of the 14th century is correct.
 Cell churches, in order to stand out, raised the height of the log cabin and changed the design of the roof, which can be seen in the Church of St. George in Yuksovichi in 1495.

 A stump, paneled and turned into a cornice.
 An example of ancient temples' "renovation" in the spirit of eclecticism of the 19th century.